communication

 • Public speaking is the #1 fear of Americans.
 Further down the list of most feared items is death.
 That means at a funeral most people would rather be in the casket than giving the eulogy!
 For those of you who understand why people would rather die than give a speech or you simply want to learn how to be a dynamic speaker, then we’re the company for you.”

-2. WHO YOU ARE -Your name & Company name (You’d be surprised how many people forget this part!)
+2. WHO YOU ARE -Your name and Company name (You’d be surprised how many people forget this part!)

 3. WHAT YOU DO